vmware/vmware-aria-operations-integration-sdk/doc/adding_to_an_adapter.md

 In the `describe.xml` adapter instance identifiers can have an `identType` of `1` or `2`.
 A type of `1` means the identifier will be used for determining uniqueness, and will show up by default on the configuration page.
 If the type is `2`, the identifier is _non-identifying_, and will show up under the 'advanced' section of the configuration page.
-In Python, the [Parameter](../lib/python/doc/aria/ops/definition/parameter.html) object has an `adavanced` attribute that determines identType.
+In Python, the [Parameter](../lib/python/doc/aria/ops/definition/parameter.html) object has an `advanced` attribute that determines identType.

 > ![Account creation with above settings, plus a credential](adding_configuration_fields.png)